cyberbono3/gkr-protocol/README.md

 2. V picks tandom `r` from field `F`
 3. By Schwarz-Zipper lemma it is "safe" for V to belive `C(x) = y`
 4. V checks if `s_tilda(r) = y_tilda(r)` holds, where `s_tilda` MLE computed by V, `y_tilda` is claimed output(MLE) by P. If it does hold, `a_tilda` and `y_tilda` are equal.
 Therefore, polynomials are equal with the high probability, according to Schwarz-Zippel lemma.
-5. Apply sumcheck protocol to compute the sum for every layer
+5. Apply sumcheck protocol (described below) to compute the sum for every layer
 6. For instance for protocol with 3 layers, it looks like that,
     - `w_0_tilda(r)` (output layet ) -> `w_1_tilda(r0)` (intemediate layer) -> `w_2_tilda(r1)` (input layer )
     - `r`,`r0`,`r1` is random field elements for every layer